 Eligibility for ad extensions and other ad formats

 The purpose of this study is to demonstrate how a Google Quality Score can affect Cost Per Click.
 Other factors on the effectiveness of SEM optimization were excluded.
 That being said, one of the landing pages collected 200 email addresses per day.
 All materials included in this study use the same demographics, the same keywords, and the same landing pages.
 This case study is a real-life example of when I managed to reduce the Cost Per Click just by increasing a landing pages’ Quality Score.
 Below is a comparison between two Adwords budgets of almost the same size on the same website.
 The average cost per click from February to May is $.94 while the average cost per click from August to October is $.05.
 In this scenario, I was able to increase web traffic by over 20x while using the same budget and keywords.
-The changes that were made, were only made to the landing pages in order to increase our Quality Score from 2/10 to 8/10.
+The changes that were made increased our Quality Score from 2/10 to 8/10.

 The Google Quality Score for any landing page is based on three factors.
 Those factors are: Expected clickthrough rate, Ad relevance, and Landing page experience.
 Using the keyword planner, I determined a series of on-brand keywords that would result in massive amounts of traffic.
 Using those keywords, I designed two contests and wrote the copy for each landing page while keeping SEM in mind.
 These contests are where the vast majority of the web traffic went to.
 The goals of the contests were to collect email addresses and to gain organic exposure.
 In order to meet the requirements from Google to increase our Quality Score, I directed the web team to make changes to the website.